Rahma1604/Emora/README.md

 # 📄 License

-This project is developed for educational and research purposes only. لو عايزة اعدل دي و اعمل ان الموديلز على اuggin face
+This project is developed for educational and research purposes only.